- General Examination FAQs

 - Spanish

-* These languages are being discontinued for examination administration commencing in 2024.
+* Croatian, Dutch, Greek, Hungarian, Indonesian, Polish, and Slovenian are being discontinued for examination administration commencing in 2024.
 IBLCE is transitioning to focusing its efforts on the 10 most frequently administered examination languages/those which are financially sustainable.
 Moving forward, for the IBCLC examination to be translated into a language, whether new languages or those currently being discontinued, the requirements of the Translation of the IBCLC Examination into a Language Policy must be met.

 2. How can I apply and what type of payment is accepted?